 A notice board is showing the air and snow temperature.
-These temperatures must be displayed at the following times: Two hours before the start, one hour before the start, half an hour before the start, at the start, half an hour after the start, and one hour after the start.
+These temperatures must be displayed at the following times: Two hours before the start, one hour before the start, half an hour before the start, at the start, half an hour after the start.